Overv/VulkanTutorial/03_Drawing_a_triangle/03_Drawing/01_Command_buffers.md

 `VkFramebuffer`, we'll actually have to record a command buffer for every image in the swap chain once again.
 To that end, create a list of `VkCommandBuffer` objects as class member.
-Command buffers will be automatically freed when their command pool is destroyed, so we don't need a `VDeleter`.
+Command buffers will be automatically freed when their command pool is destroyed, so we don't need an explicit cleanup.

 ```c++
 std::vector<VkCommandBuffer> commandBuffers;